 People don't have much confidence in their ability to pursue longterm projects successfully.
 They find more problems come up than get solved.
 More links get added to the chain of interests than removed (they add T and V before finishing W).
 They get distracted by something else in life and never come back.
 Something happens.
 They aren't confident in doing related stuff and ever really coming back to X.

 People who don't have a track record of success solving problems and making their projects work usually go for short term benefit or nothing.
 They can't do big projects.
-When there's many links in the chain of how to proceed, they stop.
+When there are many links in the chain of how to proceed, they stop.
 They aren't persistent.
 They should work on building up their ability to think and plan and succeed in a more organized, longer term and bigger way.

 Here's a real example chain of interests of mine.
 I was interested in TCS (parenting and education philosophy).
 Unlike most people interested, I also studied Karl Popper, a philosopher who writes about how knowledge is created (more in a scientific progress context rather than how to teach, but it's still relevant).